-LBC is a USDA registered Research and Exhibit Facility.
-Research projects conducted at the center have yielded over 150 published articles/theses/book chapters.
+Lubee Bat Conservancy is a USDA registered Research and Exhibit Facility.
+Research projects conducted at the center have yielded over 160 published articles/theses/book chapters.
 When Lubee was founded, little information existed on the life history of fruit bats in the wild or in captivity.
-For nearly three decades, Lubee has supported research that has significantly expanded our knowledge of reproductive biology, physiology, immunology, behavior, nutrition, phylogeny and ecology of fruit bats.
+For over three decades, Lubee has supported research that has significantly expanded our knowledge of reproductive biology, physiology, immunology, behavior, nutrition, phylogeny and ecology of fruit bats.

-LBC works with the CDC, Duke University, NIH, EcoHealth Alliance, and many others to study fruit bat immune systems.
+Lubee Bat Conservancy works with many collaborators to study fruit bat immune systems.
 A better understanding of fruit bat immunology gives insight into zoonotic pathogens and human health.
-Current projects:
+Current projects.

 Lubee maximizes the opportunities provided by its living animal collection to facilitate research that leads to a greater understanding of the unique biology and ecology of fruit bats to improve conservation management of wild and captive populations.
 The living bat collection at Lubee provides a unique opportunity to study Pteropodid bats in a controlled setting.
 If you are interested in conducting a study, please contact email@example.com.

 For a complete list of our Publications click here.